-The Exogenous Endotoxin Theory,
+Transcript: The Exogenous Endotoxin Theory

 Wait a second, though.
 What’s wrong with this picture?
-Look at this time scale.
+Look at the time scale.
 The rise of inflammation starts within just a few hours of ingestion.
 But where are our bacteria?
-Not in our small intestine, but 20 feet farther down in our large intestine.
-That could take like 8 hours for a mcmuffin to get down there.
+Not in our small intestine, but 20 feet farther down, in our large intestine.
+That could take like eight hours for a McMuffin to get down there.

-So what’s going on?
-Where else could bacterial endotoxins be coming from if not the bacteria in our gut?
+So, what’s going on?
+Where else could bacterial endotoxins be coming from, if not the bacteria in our gut?
 Maybe the endotoxins are coming from the food itself.
 This is the new study that changed everything.
-For the first time ever, “they aimed to determine whether common foodstuffs may contain appreciable quantities of endotoxin.”
-“Forty extracts were therefore prepared from twenty-seven foodstuffs common to the Western diet, and the capacity of each to induce the secretion of inflammatory signals from human white blood cells was measured.”
+For the first time ever, they “aimed to determine whether common foodstuffs may contain appreciable quantities of endotoxin.”
+“Forty extracts were therefore prepared from twenty-seven foodstuffs common to the Western diet, and the capacity of each to induce the secretion of [inflammatory signals from human white blood cells] was measured…”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Serena

 Please consider volunteering to help out on the site.